Pvt. Garold M. Stephen

 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150 bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the ground was scraped and lime was spread over it.
 The bodies of the dead were placed in the area, and the area they had been laying was scrapped and lime was spread over it.
 The death rate among the POWs reached 50 men dying a day.

 According to records kept by the camp medical staff, Pvt.
-Garold M. Stephen was admitted to the camp hospital where he died on Sunday, May 24, 1942, from malaria.
-He was buried in the camp cemetery in Section I, Row 4, Grave 9.
+Garold M. Stephen was admitted to the camp hospital where he died on Sunday, May 24, 1942, from malaria and was buried in the camp cemetery in Section I, Row 4, Grave 9.

 After the war, the remains of Pvt.
 Garold M. Stephen were positively identified by the U.S. Remains Recovery Team.
 At the request of his parents, his remains were returned to Barnesville, Ohio, and he was reburied at Barnesville Catholic Cemetery.